Why Partial Preterism is Wrong

 However, all futurists agree these are all events which will be ultimately fulfilled in the future

-Full preterism is an extremely strange view that everything in the entire Book of Revelation was fulfilled prior to 70 A.D., including a symbolic rapture of the saints, the Antichrist, Babylon in Revelation etc. This is so far from the truth that very few believe it.
+Full preterism is an extremely strange view that everything in the entire Book of Revelation was fulfilled prior to 70 A.D., including a symbolic rapture of the saints, the Antichrist, Babylon in Revelation etc. They believe there is no coming of Christ after 70 A.D.
+This is so far from the truth that very few believe it.

-Partial preterists are genuine Christian amillennialists who agree that full preterism is not viable.
+Partial preterists are genuine Christian post-millennialists and amillennialists who agree that full preterism is not viable.
 However, they still believe that all the prophecies in Matthew 24:1-34, Mark 13:1-30, Luke 21:17-32 and some of the prophecies in Revelation were fulfilled by 70 A.D., Amazingly, they also believe Jesus returned in 70 A.D.!
 R.C.
-Sproul, Kenneth L. Gentry Jr. teach this.
+Sproul and Kenneth L. Gentry Jr. teach this.

 What God’s Word Says On the Future